QuestMetal/FileMaker/FileMakerDoc.md

 10. Open Microsoft Excel
 11. In Microsoft Excel open the file you saved in step 9.

+##<a name="salesreport"></a>Sales Report##
+This report shows invoiced Q orders for the selected time period.
+It show total for each order and which sales person the order is for.
+The report also includes Sales Summary by Salesperson tab which shows total sales by sales person by month of the fiscal year.
+This report only generates an Excel workbook.

+The report does not include record only orders (R/O).

+The troi file plugin for FileMaker is required to be able to generate the report.
+See plugin installation.

+1. Main Menu click Reports
+2. Click on the Binder tab
+3. Click Sales Report
+4. Enter/Select a Start date
+5. Enter/Select an End date
+6. Click Continue
+7. Select where to save the file and the file name
+8. Open Microsoft Excel
+9. In Microsoft Excel open the file you saved in step 7.

 ##<a name="supervisionreport"></a>Supervision Report##
 This report shows you the time spent on supervision, it consists of two parts a printed report from FileMaker and an excel export.